flemm0/PM_566/03-assignment/README.md

 ![](README_files/figure-gfm/top%2010%20bigrams%20after%20removing%20stop%20words-1.png)<!-- -->

 Now the graph better describes the text data.
-Above, we can see health-related bigrams such as “prostate cancer” and “pre eclampsia” are common terms in the data set.
+Above, we can see health-related bigrams such as “prostate cancer”, “coronavirus disease” and “pre eclampsia” are common terms in the data set.

 3. Calculate the TF-IDF value for each word-search term combination.
     (here you want the search term to be the “document”) What are the 5